ted-ncg/labs/16-transfer-money.md

 ## Part 2: REST API for Transferring Money

-Create a new endpoint for transferring money between accounts.
+**Goal**: Create a new API endpoint for transferring money between accounts.

-1. Create a new `RestController` class (e.g., `TransferMoneyApiController`) that has a method that is:
+1. Create a new `RestController` (e.g., `TransferMoneyApiController`) that has a method that is:

     * POST mapped to: `/api/transfers`
-    * Takes a parameter: `TransferRequest`, which is a JavaBean that has these three properties
+    * Takes a parameter: `TransferRequest`, which is a _JavaBean_ that has these three properties
        * `source`, the ID for the source account
        * `destination`, the ID for the destination account
        * `amount`, an `int` for the amount to transfer